 What are lumens?

-What are high lumen LED bulbs?
+What are high lumen LED lamps?

 |